 Experience how Lather/Interior Systems Mechanics apprentices learn the trade, and meet the program coordinator.

-Starting off with a solid understanding of how to work safely, Module A apprentices are introduced to the tools they will use on the job.
-They develop their project planning and blueprint reading skills, and learn to use ladders, scaffolds and lift equipment.
-Module A is four weeks long.
+Apprentices start off with a solid understanding of how to work safely as the first week of the program is focused entirely on this subject.
+Level 1 apprentices are also introduced to the tools they will use on the job.
+They develop project planning and blueprint reading skills, and learn to use ladders, scaffolds and automated lift equipment.
+Apprentices also start with the basics of steel framework and drywall installation.
+(6 week program)

-Apprentices develop their skill in the trade by learning how to install insulation, non-load metal framing, and gypsum wallboard.
-They also begin installing drywall frames, beads, moldings, soundproofing, and fireproofing.
-Module B is four weeks long, and students have the option of taking it immediately after completing Module A.
+In Level 2 apprentices develop their skill in the trade by learning how to install insulation, non-load metal framing, and gypsum wallboard.
+They begin installing pressed steel frames, beads, mouldings, soundproofing, and fireproofing.
+They also learn more advanced framing methods including suspended t-bar ceilings and bulkheads.
+(6 week program)

 Program fees include Apprentice books and manuals.